-Continuous cost reduction measures led to the 7% dip in Selling and Administrative Expenses (OPEX), net of Other operating Income, to ₱ 13.34 billion compared to previous year's 14.31 billion.
-The OPEX savings mainly came from outsourced services, advertising and promotional expenses, service station & depot maintenance & repairs, and employee costs, but were partly offset by decrease in rent income.
+Continuous cost reduction measures led to the 9% dip in Selling and Administrative Expenses to ₱ 14.40 billion compared to previous year's ₱ 15.82 billion.
+The savings mainly came from outsourced services, advertising and promotional expenses, service station & depot maintenance & repairs, and employee costs.